-The IRS is currently examining the Company's 2014 federal income tax return.
-The Canada Revenue Agency is currently examining the 2013 and 2014 tax returns.
+The IRS concluded the examination of the Company's 2014 federal consolidated income tax return in the third quarter.
+The Company's 2014 return did not include Covance Inc. In the third quarter the IRS notified the Company that Covance Inc.'s 2013 federal consolidated income tax return was under examination.
+The Canada Revenue Agency is currently examining the Company's 2013 and 2014 tax returns.

 The Company has various state and international income tax examinations ongoing throughout the year.
-Management believes adequate provisions have been recorded related to all open tax years.
+Management believes that adequate provisions have been recorded related to all open tax years.